-Network configuration independence.
-It is a requirement that it shall be possible to hide the network topology from other operators.
-It shall be possible to restrict the following information from being passed outside of an operator's network: exact number of S-CSCFs, capabilities of S-CSCFs, or capacity of the network.
-A more detailed explanation of this requirement is given in Annex C.
+Based on operator preference, network configuration hiding may be applied.
+If network configuration hiding is applied, then the I-CSCF(THIG) shall be used in order to fulfil the requirements as identified in TS 22.228 [8].
+It is used to restrict the following information from being passed outside of an operator's network: exact number of S-CSCFs, capabilities of S-CSCFs, or capacity of the network.
+A more detailed motivation for such functionality is given in Annex C.